StevenMDrucker/ResearchContent/CV.md

 **Steven M Drucker**.
 1988.
 Texture from Touch.
 In _Natural Computation_, Whitman Richards (ed.).
 MIT Press.
 Book.

 ### Refereed Conferences
+#### 2022
+Subrimonyam, Hari, Eytan Adar, and **Steven M Drucker**.
+Composites: A Tangible Interaction Paradigm for Visual Data Analysis in Design Practice.
+To appear om Proceedings of the 2022 International Working Conference on Advanced Visual Interfaces_, 2022.
+#### 2022
+Epperson, Will, April Yi Wang, Robert DeLine, and **Steven M Drucker**.
+Strategies for Reusing and Sharing among Data Scientists in Software Teams.
+In Proceedings o fthe ACM/IEEE 44th International Conference on Software Engineering: Software Engineering in Practice (ICSE-SEIP 2022).
+#### 2022
+Wang, April Yi, Will Epperson, Robert DeLine, **Steven M Drucker** Diff in the Loop: Supporting Data Comparison in Exploratory Data Analysis, in _ACM Proceedings of the ACM Conference on Human Factors in Computer Systems_ May, 2022.
 #### 2021
 Almahmoud, Jumana, Robert DeLine, and **Steven M. Drucker**.
 "How Teams Communicate about the Quality of ML Models: A Case Study at an International Technology Company."
 Proceedings of the ACM on Human-Computer Interaction 5.GROUP (2021): 1-24.
 #### 2021